-Promotion of Scholarships
+4. Promotion of Scholarships

-Children awarded scholarships are congratulated by the Headmaster in front of the rest of school in Assembly; their names are put on our scholarship boards in the Dining Room; all scholarships are listed on the website and regular newsletters inform parents of any scholarships awarded.
+Children awarded scholarships are congratulated by the Headmaster in front of the rest of school in an Assembly or gathering, such as lunch.
+Their names are put on our scholarship boards in the Dining Room; all scholarships are listed on the website and regular newsletters inform parents of any scholarships awarded.